Video design and script writing

 Below is a very simply three-stage process to create a script:

-2. Create a simple script that describes scene by scene, what happens in the video, while considering the dramatic arc, so that the video has a beginning that hooks the viewer, a fluent middle and an end that ties everything together.
+2. Create a simple script that describes, scene by scene, what happens in the video while considering the dramatic arc.
+The video should have a beginning that hooks the viewer, a fluent middle and an end that ties everything together.

-You can download a simple script template in Word format, that provides a good base for working on the script.
+You can download a simple script template in Word format, which provides a good base for working on the script.

-A common and easy way to make content such as instructional videos is to record events on your computer screen and add a description voiceover description to the video either in real time or afterwards.
+A common and easy way to make content such as instructional videos is to record events on your computer screen and add a voiceover description to the video either in real time or afterwards.
 Sometimes, a webcam image of the speaker is also included.
-Streaming computer games directly to video services (such as Twitch) with an included commentary is one example of a screen capture video that may be familiar to some.
+The next chapter will specifically address the making of screen capture videos.

-With modern mobile phones, everyone can shoot videos of a quite sufficient quality – the world has changed since big chunky special video cameras cost a fortune.
-For some uses a video shot in one go, for example, on your phone can be quite enough and such videos are easy to publish by uploading to Unitube Uploader directly from your phone.
+With modern mobile phones everyone can shoot videos of sufficient quality – the world has changed since the times when big, chunky video cameras were a speciality that cost a fortune.
+For some uses a video shot in one go on your phone can be quite enough and such videos are easy to publish by uploading to Unitube Uploader directly from your phone.

-In addition to the tool used to shoot the video, another factor that can greatly impact the quality of a video is using some type of stand to prevent vibration (also on mobile devices).
-If you do not have a tripod, you should shoot with your arms down and your elbows supported against your body to make the image more stable than it would be if you kept your arms fully extended in front of you.
+In addition to the tool used to shoot the video, another factor that can greatly impact the quality of a video is using some type of stand to prevent vibration.
+If you do not have a tripod, you should shoot mobile camera videoith your arms down and your elbows supported against your body to make the image more stable than it would be if you kept your arms fully extended in front of you.

 Also consider the lighting conditions at your shooting locations.
-For example, it is not advisable to shoot an interviewee sitting in a chair in front of a window with sun shining directly into the camera that you hold manually.
+For example, it is not advisable to shoot an interviewee sitting in a chair in front of a window with sun shining directly towards the camera.
+Try to light the subject from all directions in order to minimise shadows – if daylight enters the location from one side, try using a table lamp or similar to light the subject from the opposite side.

 Video sounds

 The audio track of a video can usually be edited separately from the image, allowing you to adjust the volume, for example, between different scenes.
 If you are making a screen capture video, you should use a high-quality external microphone instead the internal microphone of your laptop, if possible.
-When shooting outdoors, you should pay attention to the wind and protect your microphone or phone and its microphone to avoid the wind causing disturbing noise.
+When shooting outdoors, you should pay attention to the wind and protect your external microphone or the phone and its internal microphone with some wind shield to avoid the wind causing disturbing noise.
 The best thing, of course, is to shoot outside only in calm weather.

+Exporting the audio to an external audio editing program like the free Audacity software package is usually possible.
 You can also create an audio track for the video completely separately afterwards.
 For example, in ScreenPal you can freely record your speech to parts you wish to have as a separate audio track.
+Adding music is also a common use case for editing the audio afterwards.

 If possible, the easiest way is to shoot your entire video in one shot.
 For example, in the case of a video presentation no post-processing might be required and you can just publish the video.
-However, this is not always the case, and often the video needs to be edited, such as erasing unnecessary parts from the beginning or the end or re-recording some parts of the voiceover speech.
+However, this is not always the case, and often the video needs to be trimmed somehow.
+Usually you might want to erase unnecessary parts from the beginning or the end, or re-record some parts of the voiceover.
 In that case you will need some kind of video editor, which are described in more detail in the following chapters.